 No Impact.
 The project site is outside of 100-year flood zones, and the project would not develop housing.
-The project is in Federal Emergency Management Agency (FEMA) Flood Zone X, 0.2 percent annual chance flood hazard zone (Flood Insurance Rate Map ID# 06037C1930F) (FEMA 2008).
+The project site is in Federal Emergency Management Agency (FEMA) Flood Zone X, 0.2 percent annual chance flood hazard zone (Flood Insurance Rate Map ID# 06037C1928F); therefore, it is outside of 100-year flood zone (FEMA 2008).
 No impact would occur, and no mitigation measures are required.